robo-marc/moveit_documents/README.md

-# MoveIt! detailed deesign documentation
+# MoveIt! detailed design documentation

 This document provide a detailed software design document about MoveIt!.